• facebook

 School Hats

-During Term 1 and Term 4 students must carry their school uniform navy hat at all times during lunch times and wear it when outside of covered areas.
+During Term 1 and Term 4 students must carry their school-approved navy blue hat at all times during lunch times and wear it when outside of covered areas.

 School Bags

 Avondale School supplied bags are compulsory.
-These can be purchased from the Uniform Shop.
+They can be purchased from the Uniform Shop.

 Jewellery